TelemetryDeck/docs/basics/activation.md

 2. **Experience design priorities**
    - Are there geographic or language patterns that suggest localization opportunities?
-   - How can you design first sessions that consistently lead to your 8-12 minute activation sweet spot?
+   - How can you design activation experiences that work within users' natural usage patterns?
    - What can you learn from your highest-performing activation time windows?

 3. **Growth opportunities**